 Hmm.
 “Ulysses” has three syllables.
 The joke would also work if he had said “syllables” instead of “sentences.”

-cooganm Premium Member almost 4 years ago
+cooganm Premium Member about 4 years ago

 Actually, the third sentence, “He held the bowl aloft and intoned: ‘Introibo ad altare Dei’,” is the first of thousands of quite funny moments throughout the book.